marb61a/Course-Notes/Testing/Tools/Testcafe_Notes.md

         - This will always contains the current URL from the browser

 Test execution
+  -
   - TestCafe is designed to support most modern browsers
   - TestCafe automatically detects the popular browsers installed on a local computer
     - It is actively tested with
       - Chrome with different versions, IE 11 +, Edge (legacy\chromium based), Safari, Firefox, Mobile (Saferi\Chrome)
   - To see which browsers are supported
     - testcafe --list-browsers
   - To run tests on all the local browsers using the following command
     - testcafe all tests
   - To run test on multiple browsers together
     - testcafe firefox,chrome,safari tests/firstTest.js

 Run Tests in Parallel
+  -
   - TestCafe allows for executing tests concurrently
   - In concurrent mode, TestCafe invokes multiple instances of each browser
     - These instances constitute the pool of browsers against which tests run concurrently
     - For example, each test runs in the first available instance
   - To enable using concurrency use -c or --concurrency at the command line
     - npx testcafe -c 5 chrome .\tests\testOnlyTest.js
     - This invokes 5 instances of Chrome and runs the tests concurrently
   - TestCafe concurrenncy means running or splitting the test with different concurrency
     - This is not repeating the test with the same or with each instance
   - Concurrency can also be used with testing against multiple browsers
     - npx testcafe -c 5 chrome,firefox .\tests\testOnlyTest.js
   - Live Mode
     - Live mode ensures TestCafe and the browsers remain active while working on tests
   - Use -L or --live flag to enable live mode from the command line interface
     - npx testcafe chrome .\tests\testOnlyTest.js -L
   - After entering the test to be ran in live mode there are some commands available
     - Ctrl+S to stop the test run
     - Ctrl+R to restart the test run
     - Ctrl+W to enable or disable watching files
     - Ctrl+C to quit the live mode and close the browsers
   - With live mode, changes can be made to anything in the script, and after that, the test will run again automatically and take the change
   - Concurrent test execution is not supported in Microsoft Edge

 Filter Tests By Metadata & Name
+  -
   - Tests and fixtures can be filtered by metadata
     - testcafe chrome ./tests/ --fixture-meta device=mobile,env=production
       - To filter fixtures with specific data, use the --fixture-meta argument
     - testcafe chrome tests/testMetaScript.js --test-meta env=production
       - runs the specified test
   - Tests and fixtures can also be ran by name
     - testcafe safari ./tests/HooksTest.js -t "First Test"
     - The t option is added to add a test by name which is specified in a string at the end of the command
     - This can also be done in the runner.filter method

 Headless Mode
   - Headless mode can be very useful when running CI servers
   - This consumes less resources as there is no GUI
   - Use the :headless parameter to launch a browser in headless mode.
   - This can be ran with either firefox or chrome
     - testcafe chrome:headless tests/firstTest.js
     - testcafe firefox:headless tests/firstTest.js
   - Headless is not available with Safari

+<br /> <br /> <br />

 Deep Dive With TestCafe
 Wait Mechanisms
+  -
   - There are different mechanisms with TestCafe for the wait, for actions, or with selectors or assertions
   - TestCafe has a built-in automatic waiting mechanism
     - There is no  requirement for a dedicated API to wait for redirects or page elements to appear
     - These mechanisms work when TestCafe performs test actions, evaluates assertions and selectors, sends requests, and navigates the browser
   - Wait Mechanisms for actions
     - TestCafe automatically waits for the target element to become visible when an action is executed
     - TestCafe tries to evaluate the specific selector multiple times within the timeout
     - If the element does not appear the test will fail
     - The timeout option to specify the selector timeout in the test code
       - This can be done 2 ways
         - Pass the timeout to the runner.run API method or add it on the cli
   - Wait Mechanism for Selectors
     - Using a Selector TestCafe will automatically wait for an element to appear in the DOM
     - There is also a way to  require that TestCafe should wait for an element to become visible
       - This uses the the visibilityCheck selector option
   - Wait Mechanism for Assertions
     - TestCafe assertions use a Smart Assertion Query mechanism
     - This is activated when a selector property or a client function as an actual value is passed
     - When an action triggers a redirect, TestCafe automatically waits for the server to respond
     - The test continues if the server doesn't respond within 15 seconds

 Debugging
   - There are different ways to debug our test cases with TestCafe
   - The first method is to use Debug Mode
     - Add --debug on the command line
       - A debug can also be added in a test using debug()
     - After this is added the test being ran is started in debug mode
     - This allows for checking step by step on what occurred during the test
     - In this mode, test execution is paused before the first action or assertion
       - This is to allow invoking the developer tools and the debug
     - When the test execution reaches t.debug that was already added in a test
       - The test pauses to allow opening browser developer tools
       - This will allow for checking page state, DOM elements, location, their CSS, and more
       - In the broswer window the footer displays a status report in which test execution can be resumed or skipped to the next action
     - Debug Mode on Fail
       - This is where a test is setup to automatically enter debug mode on failure
       - It is done using the command line parameter --debug-on-fail
       - npx testcafe chrome .\tests\testOnlyTest.js --debug-on-fail
     - Use the Unlock page switch in the footer to unlock the tested page and interact with its elements
   - Taking Screenshots
     - This can be done on failure or during tests
     - A screenshot can be either the entire page or with an element
   - An additional feature is the ability to record videos
     - Again this is done in TestCafe natively without a need to use an external API

 Take Screenshots
+  -
   - There are some prerequisites for Screenshots
     - TestCafe allows for taking screenshots on the tested webpage at any moment during a test run or automatically whenever a test fails
     - Screenshots required .NET 4.0 or newer install on Windows machines
     - Use t.takeScreenshot to take a screenshot of the entire page, or t.takeElementScreenshot action to capture a particular element.
     - Screenshots are not supported when you run tests in remote browsers
     - Using -s can be a shortcut for screenshot

 Video Recording with TestCafe
   - TestCafe allows you to record the videos of test runs, but we should install the FFmpeg library to record the videos
   - If FFmpeg is not installed it can be using npm
     - npm install --save @ffmpeg-installer/ffmpeg
   - The videos that are generated are then saved in MP4 format
   - To enable the video recording add --video to the cli command of the test run
     - To keep videos together setup a videos folder and an artifacts folder to hold all test related artifacts
   - Video will not run in VS code but folder can be opened and video should run
   - To run only when tests are failing use the following options
     - npx testcafe chrome .\tests\elementScreenshotDemo.js --video artifacts/videos --video-options failedOnly=true
   - There are a few options that TestCafe supports for videos
     - failedOnly -- When true records failed tests only
     - singleFile -- When set to true saves recordings as a single file

 Visual Studio Code Extensions
+  -
   - Testlatte is already installed
   - There are code snippets available having installed the extensions
   - There are multiple different options available for the different code blocks
   - Tests folder will need to be renamed to test to use the test runner

 Pages
 Page Model